SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ## Web API permissions overview

-Azure AD secures a number of resources, from Office 365 to custom line-of-business applications built by the organization.
+Azure AD secures a number of resources, from Microsoft 365 to custom line-of-business applications built by the organization.
 To connect to these resources, applications must obtain a valid access token that grants them access to a particular resource.
 Applications can obtain an access token as part of the [OAuth authorization flow](/azure/active-directory/develop/active-directory-protocols-oauth-code).

 Client-side applications that are incapable of storing a secret, such as SharePoint Framework solutions, use a specific type of OAuth flow named [OAuth implicit flow](/azure/active-directory/develop/active-directory-dev-understanding-oauth2-implicit-grant).